ggcarrots/python-carrots/source/classes.rst

         def add_nought(self, address):
             self.noughts.append(address)

+        # nothing changes in the other methods

 **Additional task**: modify the method that adds a cross, so that it will check whether it is a legal move.
-That is, whether the address is formatted properly ("A2", not "A 2", ['A', 2] or "Please put it on A2 field"), is inside the board and whether the field is free.
+That is, whether the address is formatted properly ("A2", not "A 2", ['A', 2] or "Please put it on A2 field"), is inside the board and the field is free.
 Do the same for the ``add_nought()`` method.

 Now we can finnally create a simple game using our class ``TicTacToeBoard``: